This information can change, please double-check sources for information, and continue to monitor sources or back here for updates.

 - Make sure to follow all state, tribal, local, and territorial travel restrictions, including proper mask wearing, proof of vaccination, testing, or quarantine requirements.
 Check the state, tribal, local and territorial health department's website for up-to-date information and guidance.

-- Talk to your healthcare provider before traveling.
+- If you have a weakened immune system or are at increased risk for severe disease, talk to your healthcare provider before traveling.
 Even after vaccination, you may need to continue talking all precautions.